djtokey/DjToKey/README.md

 ### Value object
 Value is an object with value send from MIDI device

-### Global object
-`Global` is an object with two functions: `Set(key, value)` and `Get(key)`.
-It is common between all scripts in application, so you can set some value and use it in other scripts.
-It is preserved during whole application life.

 * `Value.Raw` - raw value send from the interface
 * `Value.Transformed` - if the value is 127, this returns 1, else -1.
 It is useful in situations
 where there is some control returning only Digital values (127 and 0 or 127 and 1), you don't have to work on value to get meaning, it is done automatically.

+### Global object
+`Global` is an object with two functions:
+* `Set(key, value)` - sets (or adds) a key with a given value,
+* `Get(key)` - retrieves a value for a given key.

+It is common between all scripts in application, so you can set some value and use it in other scripts.
+It is preserved during whole application life, emptied at startup.

 ## Hardware
 This software was made for Hercules DJControl MP3 LE MIDI device and has mappings only for